oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 }
 ```

 Finally, you need to add the Issuer URI to your `application.properties` file.
-You need to replace `{yourOktaDomain}` in the line below with your actual Okta URI.
+You need to replace `{yourOktaDomain}` in the line below with your Okta domain.

 `src/main/resources/application.properties`